 When the constables reached Gangu’s house, some neighbours peeped out.
 The constables ran to the back of the house and were surprised to see Mata Gurji Ji and the two Sahibzadas sitting unconcerned.
 They apprised them of the Kotwal’s (Kotwal means Mughal Police Officer) orders to arrest them.

 Police arrested Mata Ji and Sahibzade:

 Mata Gujri ji embraced the two Sahibzadas who were ready to go.
-Sahibzada Zorawar singh and Sahibzada Fateh Singh and Mata Gujri Ji accompanied the constables.
+Sahibzada Zorawar Singh Ji and Sahibzada Fateh Singh Ji and Mata Gujri Ji accompanied the constables.
 A small crowd had collected outside the house Ganga was standing aside with downcast eyes.
 People were cursing him for his dishonesty and betrayal.